humsys/livable.github.io/clm-manifesto.md

 There will be many ways to participate!
 We will be gathering researchers for these teams and raising funds to support them.

-We'll be launching a training program for those who can apply our research.
-We're looking for interested organization who can benefit from our research, and for groups that want to help us run the training.
+We’ll be launching a training program for those who can apply our research.
+We’re looking for interested organization who can benefit from our research, and for groups that want to help us run the training.

 Please get in touch if you want to help.